chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 ### Mandatory Columns

 - primary key - The primary key column bears the name of the table with a `_uu` suffix.
 Example: `stack_some_table_uu`
-- `stack_tenant_uu` - foreign key reference to the tenant that owns the record <!-- TODO: define tenant and add link here -->
+- `stack_tenant_uu` - foreign key reference to the tenant that owns the record
-- `stack_org_uu` - financial set of books that owns the record <!-- TODO: define org and add link here -->
+- `stack_entity_uu` - financial set of books that owns the record
 - `created` - timestamp indicating when the record was created.
 - `created_by_uu` - uuid foreign key reference to the database user/role that created the record.
 - `updated` - timestamp indicating when the record was last updated.